helenaholley/OCBE-Textbook/book/OCBE_II/Chapter 9 - Phosphate Transfer Reactions.md

 *Science* **2012**, *337*, 467.
 The paper in Science Magazine refuting the validity of the arsenic bacteria claim.

-## Section 9.1: Overview of phosphate groups
+##  9.1: Overview of phosphate groups

 Phosphate is everywhere in biochemistry.
 As we were reminded in the introduction to this chapter, our DNA is linked by phosphate: